 All graduate courses offered by the Saïd Business School

 Entry requirements for entry in 2022-23

 Information regarding the entry requirements for this course can be accessed at the following location:

 The Saïd Business School is one of the most modern, state-of-the-art business schools in the world.
-Facilities include four horseshoe-style lecture theatres where most classes take place and a 300-seat lecture theatre opened by Nelson Mandela in 2002 to cater for larger-scale lectures and events.
+Facilities include seven horseshoe-style lecture theatres where most classes take place and a 300-seat lecture theatre opened by Nelson Mandela in 2002 to cater for larger-scale lectures and events.

 A key feature of the building is the provision of informal working areas.
 There are numerous open spaces throughout, including cloistered walkways and a large internal courtyard – all of which help to foster interaction between students, faculty and visitors.

 The Sainsbury Library is Saϊd Business School’s own dedicated resource.
 This state-of-the-art facility is spacious and fully equipped with desk space, wireless and networked computers, printers and copiers.
 Experienced library staff are available for advice and can help you use advanced search tools to carry out research for course projects.

 Specialist research centres at the SBS mirror the knowledge-intensive end of a creative economy.
 They are helping particular sectors to wrestle with the challenges they face and to discover new directions through research.
 These centres include the Oxford University Centre for Business Taxation and Skoll Centre for Social Entrepreneurship, amongst many others.